shagu/pfQuest/toolbox/README.md

     mariadb -u mangos -p"mangos" vmangos < quest_template.sql
     cd -

+### TurtleWoW (Optional)

+Obtain and download the latest TurtleWoW database and unzip it.

+    mariadb -u mangos -p"mangos" turtle < turtle/*.sql

 ### The Burning Crusade (CMaNGOS)

 Clone the latest CMaNGOS TBC database and the translations of the Mangos-Extras project: